TomokazuKonishi/SARS-CoV-2/README.md

 1. We presently do not know the parental strains.
 The pangolin and bat samples are far from humans.

-2. We can chase the routes of infection spreading by the PCA.
+2. We can chase the routes of infection spreading by ugins direct PCA.

-Here the information, figures are presented.
+Here the information and figures are presented.